Homepage > Education and Learning > Schools > Find a School > School Search

 How we identify and assess needs

-Concerns may be raised by staff within the school by members of staff or by parents/guardians and will be raised in an informal/formal discussion with the SENCO/Senior Leadership Team.
+Concerns may be raised by staff within the school by members of staff or by parents/guardians and will be raised in an informal/formal discussion with the SENCO.
 During these discussions concerns forms are completed and desired outcomes for the child are discussed.
 Strategies to achieve these outcomes will then be considered and children will be added to the monitoring register for half a term.
 Depending on the level of the child’s need, support will be put in at a class level through reasonable adjustments (table supports, writing slopes, TA support).
 After a period of monitoring if a child is failing to make progress, additional provision will be put in place, such as an intervention programme.
 External support from healthcare professionals may also be sought and support will be recorded on a Pupil Passport.
-Parents will be informed at each different stage of monitoring.
+Parents will be informed at each different stage of monitoring and will be involved in the writing of Pupil Passports.

 If you wish to discuss your child’s educational needs or are unhappy about something regarding your child’s schooling, please contact the following to raise your concerns or arrange a meeting (as aforementioned, meetings are likely to be with the class teacher at first instance, but may also include the SENCO):